How To Smoke Fish

 Step Six: Smoke fish for about three hours.

 Preheat your smoker and add your wood chips (not recommended to soak them first).
 You want your smoker between 175 and 200 degrees, and your fish will probably smoke for approximately three hours.
-For fillets, place them skin side up for smoking.
+Cook time for this recipe is pretty short.
+For fillets, place fish skin side up for smoking.
 For other cuts, smoke skin side down and flip over as needed.

 Pro Tip: If you want to keep your grates clean, place greased aluminum foil on them so that the fish doesn't stick.
 If you prefer to smoke your skinless pieces of fish, I strongly recommend a solid surface like a cedar plank so that your fillet doesn't fall to pieces during the smoking process.